Kaikoura District Sustainable Living Info

 Download info on rural recycling (PDF).

-You would also find our group learning guide on waste minimisation useful - it's available free at the downloads page for Kaikoura District residents (you need to register your email once and receive a password)
+You would also find our group learning guide on waste minimisation useful - it's available free at the downloads page (you need to register your email and address just once to receive a password)